Last updated 9 min read

 • The seaside makes life there to be too much dependent on the tourist season.
 Overcrowded in summer, and empty in winter.

-• A residence permit does not allow one to travel to Europe visa-free
+• Residence permit does not allow to travel to Europe

 • Not very convenient without a car